jftuga/blog/_posts/2018-12-19--Improving-GNU-sort-speed.md

 title: "Improving GNU sort speed"
 date: 2018-12-19 04:42:02 +0000
 categories: command-line
+excerpt: How to better use your hardware to reduce GNU sort times
 ---

 You can drastically improve the speed of GNU sort by using a few of its command line options.